sgmurphy/wordpress-themes/kadence/readme.txt

 Please report security bugs found in the Kadence theme's source code through the Patchstack Vulnerability Disclosure Program https://patchstack.com/database/vdp/kadence.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this theme.

 = Changelog =

+== 1.2.8 | 19th August 2024 ==
+* Update: Header logic to work with upcoming optional block based header builder.
+* Fix: Styling with Woocommerce.
+* Fix: Styling with LifterLMS 7.7.
+* Fix: Related post order and order by settings.

 == 1.2.7 | 23rd July 2024 ==
 * Add: Order, orderby and title to related posts section.